rljc/SamSungDataClean/CodeBook.md

 ## Data Dictionary

-Each column of the tidy data set contained in *humanActivityRecognitionData.txt* is described below.
+Each column of the tidy data set contained in [newAverageRecognitionData.csv](https://github.com/rljc/SamSungDataClean/blob/master/newAverageRecognitionData.csv) is described below.

-- *activity.label*: activity performed by the subject.
+- *activity*: activity performed by the subject.
 The 6 admissible values are:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-- *phase*: partition of the origianl dataset, which was split for generating training data vs. test data.
-The 2 admissible values are: Training, Test.

 - *subject*: identity of the subject performing the activity.
 The 30 admissible values are integers ranging fro; 1 to 30.

-The remaining 79 columns are split into the following categories:
+- 7 feature measurement columns, whic are calculated as average The remaining 79 columns are split into the following categories:

 - Triaxial acceleration from the accelerometer (total acceleration).